 Warmer than normal SSTs were observed across most of the western tropical Pacific Ocean.
-SSTs were up to 1.0°C cooler than average in the central and eastern equatorial Pacific.
-The cooler SSTs are in patches across the central Pacific.
+SSTs were up to 1.5°C cooler than average in the central and eastern equatorial Pacific.

-SSTs around the Fiji Waters were mostly above normal during November, with anomalies of 1.0-1.5°C observed west of Viti Levu, north of Vanua Levu and some parts of the southern Lau Group.
+SSTs around the Fiji Waters were mostly above normal during December, with anomalies of 1.0-1.5°C observed west of Viti Levu and south of Kadavu.